A PDF of this policy is at the bottom of the page.

 - Pre-employment inquiries.
 Pre-employment inquiries shall be made based on an individual’s ability to perform the essential functions of a position, and not be phrased in terms of the existence, nature or severity of a disability.
 Under no circumstance shall medical examinations be made prior to a conditional offer of employment.

-5. Accommodations for Job Applicants
+5. Accommodations for Employees

 An employee who seeks accommodation must contact the Human Resources Office (HR) to initiate their request.